Monopole and instanton effects in QCD: Monopoles

 \subsection{The simulation parameters}

-We generate the normal configurations and the configurations in which the classical fields of the monopole and anti-monopole are added.
-The number of magnetic charges $m_{c}$ varies from 0 to 6.
+We generate the normal configurations and the configurations to which the classical fields of the monopole and anti-monopole are added.
 General methods, i.e., the heat bath algorithm and the over-relaxation method, are used.
 The lattice volume and the parameter $\beta$ of the lattice spacing are $V = 18^{3}\times 32$ and $\beta = 6.0522$, respectively.

 First, we confirm the effects of the additional monopole and anti-monopole on the scale of the lattice by calculating the lattice spacing.
-The lattice spacing $a^{(1)}$ is estimated using the Sommer scale $r_{0} = 0.5$ [fm], $\sigma$, and $\alpha$.
-The parameters of $\sigma$ and $\alpha$ are obtained by fitting the following function:
+The lattice spacing $a^{(1)}$ is estimated with the Sommer scale $r_{0} = 0.5$ [fm], $\sigma$, and $\alpha$.
+The parameters of $\sigma$ and $\alpha$ are obtained by fitting the function

 to the numerical results of the static potential $V(R)$, which is computed from Wilson loops.
 The lattice spacing $a^{(2)}$ is determined using $\sqrt{\sigma} = 440$ [MeV].
 To reduce the effects of excited states, we perform the smearing~\cite{Ape1} to the gauge links of the spatial components.
 Moreover, we improve the spatial component $R$ of the Wilson loop to $R_{I}$ using the Green function~\cite{Necco1, Necco2}.
-The numerical results of the lattice spacing and the smearing parameters are shown in Table~\ref{tb:lattice_a_1}.
+The numerical results of the lattice spacing and the smearing parameters are shown in table~\ref{tb:lattice_a_1}.

 Table~\ref{tb:lattice_a_1} shows that the additional monopoles and anti-monopoles do not affect the lattice spacing, and the numerical results are reasonably consistent with the analytic results, which are calculated from formula~\cite{Necco1}.
 Hereafter, we use the value of the lattice spacing $a$ = 8.5274$\times10^{-2}$ [fm] and the Sommer scale $r_{0}$ = 0.5 [fm].